 • All employees of the RCOG (permanent, temporary and voluntary), Officers and Committee members handling College records, contractors and consultants who have access to records, wherever these records may be located.
 The policy aims to ensure that all employees and Officers are aware of what they must do to manage records in an effective and efficient way and in compliance with legal and regulatory requirements.

-• Data Protection
+• UK GDPR and Data Protection Act 2018

 Policy

-A record is recorded information, in any form (it may be an electronic file or e-mail, or a paper document), created, received and maintained by the organisation or individual members of employees and Officers to support and show evidence of its activities.
+A record is recorded information, in any form (it may be an electronic file or e-mail, or a paper document), created, received and maintained by the organisation or individual employees and Officers to support and show evidence of its activities.
 Also referred to as an “information asset”.

 Although not an exhaustive list, examples of items that can constitute records include: